 Starting Point : Car Park adjacent to the Moncrieff Church in Calderwood off of Maxwellton and Calderwood Raods close to Calderwood Square.
-Please arrive for around 12:45 to ensure there is time to sign everybody up and check clothing and footwear.
-The tour departs promptly no later than 13:15 and will not wait for those unreasonably late to the event.
+Please arrive for around 12:30 to ensure there is time to sign everybody up and check clothing and footwear.
+The tour departs promptly around 12:45 and will not wait for those unreasonably late to the event.

 End Point : IMPORTANT: This tour is a linear one and not a circuit.
 It will end at the bus terminus adjacent to the high rise flats at Bosworth Road, directly beside two bus stops serving Fire Glasgow's services 6 to East Kilbride Town Centre, and 201 to Hairmyres.
 The latter route will stop opposite Calderwood Square directly beside the starting point, and is excellent for those not wishing to walk back to the starting point.